Home ยป Blog ยป Peloton

 What generation is this used Peloton bike?

+For example, one of the suggested questions is this: what generation the bike is.
 How do you identify the Peloton generation?
 By the model number on the back of the monitor.

 When I was speaking with a Peloton user about buying his used bike, it was the first thing I asked.
 He sent me a picture of the model number on the monitor.
+Because it started with the “RB1V1” code, I knew it was a Generation 2 bike.
+That’s good.

 Why?
 Because Gen 1 used Peloton bikes are some of the oldest ones out there.
 Many have needed their monitors or tablets or touchscreens to be replaced because the software wasn’t updating.
+And in 2024, those old screens became obsolete.
+If owners didn’t pay to buy a new monitor, then the bike simply does not work.
+That’s an expensive paperweight.

-So, to repeat, here is a quick way to identify the Peloton generation:
+Here is a quick way to identify the Peloton generation:

 • Gen 1 has QUARTZ on the monitor.
+These are obsolete and no longer work.

 • Generation 2 Peloton bike has RB1V1 on the monitor.